Skew Symmetric Extended Affine Lie algebras: Introduction

-As seen in the previous cases like Toroidal Extended Affine Lie Algebra (TEALA) in \cite{RSB} and Hamiltonian Extended Affine Lie Algebra (HEALA) in \cite{RH} the problem of classifying irreducible integrable modules for $\tau_B$ gets reduced to classification of Jet modules (see Definition \ref{d4.1}) for the derivation algebra (denoted by $H_B$, see Remark \ref{r3.1}).
-Our arguments on the SSEALA reduced the classification problem to the case of Jet modules (see Definition \ref{d4.1}) of the derivation algebra (see Remark \ref{r3.1}) of HEALA denoted by $H_N$.
-The problem for this case has been solved by J.Talboom, \cite{TH}.
-Our classification problem works only when the core of EALA (see \ref{co2.1}) acts non trivially on the modules.
-Otherwise the classification problem gets reduced to the ordinary module of derivation algebras (see Remark \ref{r3.1}) which is open.
-Even in the known cases like S-type (TEALA) and H-type (HEALA) the problems are open.\\

 We will now give details of each section.
-In Section 2 we recall the definitions of Toroidal Lie algebra, Full Toroidal Lie Algebra, Toroidal Extended Affine Lie Algebra and Hamiltonian Extended Affine Lie Algebra.
-We note that the root system of all the algebras are same but with different multiplicities.
-We also recall the definition of EALA and provide some examples. \\

-In Section 3 we introduce the main object Skew Symmetric Extended Affine Lie Algebra (SSEALA) and prove some standard properties (Proposition \ref{p3.1}).
-In Example \ref{e3.1} and Example \ref{e3.2} we explain how HEALA and KEALA are SSEALA by exhibiting the corresponding skew symmetric matrices.
-Let $J$ be the matrix for the HEALA (see Example \ref{e3.1}) and $B$ be any non-degenerate skew symmetric matrix.
-It is a classical fact that there exists a matrix $A$ in $GL(N, \C)$ such that $A^TBA=J$.
-Suppose $A$ is an integral matrix in $GL(N, \Z)$ then one can see that $\tau_B \simeq \tau_J$ (Proposition \ref{p3.2}), where $\tau_J$ ia actually HEALA.\\
+In Section 2 we recall the definitions of a toroidal Lie algebra, a full toroidal Lie Algebra, a toroidal Extended Affine Lie Algebra and a Hamiltonian Extended Affine Lie Algebra.
+We note that the root systems of all these algebras are the same but with different multiplicities.
+We also recall the definition of EALA and provide some examples. \\ In Section 3, for any skew-symmetric matrix $B$, we define the Skew Symmetric Extended Affine Lie Algebra (SSEALA) $\tau_B$, which is the main object of study in this paper.
+Basic properties of these algebras are established in Proposition 3.1.
+In Examples 3.1 and 3.2 we show that HEALA and KEALA are SSEALAs by exhibiting the corresponding skew symmetric matrices.
+Since it is well-known (see for example \cite{Sam P}, Lemma 3.1) that for every non-degenerate skew symmetric $B$ there exists an invertible matrix $A$ such that $A^TBA = J_m,$ where $J_m= ,$ a natural question arises whether $\tau_B$ with non-degenerate $B$ is isomorphic to $\tau_{J_m}$.
+Yet this turns out to be the case only if $A \in GL(2m, \Z)$.

-Unfortunately for any $B$ (for example when $B$ has irrational entries or complex entries) we cannot find such an integral matrix $A$.
-Thus the matrices $B$ and $J$ are related but the corresponding EALAs need not be isomorphic.\\